Elder Law and Special Needs Law

 It is critical to protect those who cannot protect themselves, or who may need some assistance with protecting themselves, such as those who receive certain government benefits such as Medicaid, Food Stamps, Housing Benefits and/or Supplemental Security Income (SSI).

-At Richards & Zuvich, P.C., we are well versed in the two main types of Supplemental (Special) Needs Trusts.
+At the Law Offices of Nicole Zuvich, we are well versed in the two main types of Supplemental (Special) Needs Trusts.
 Specifically, there are third party trusts: trusts that are created by third parties such as family members (who have no obligation of support) with their own money; and first party trusts: trusts that are to be created with the money of the person who receives the benefits.
 Currently, first party trusts can only be created by the person’s parent, grandparent, Court appointed Guardian or by Court Order.

 Special Needs planning must be done carefully, so as to not disrupt the benefits which the trust beneficiary receives or may receive, as well as to not disrupt the benefits the trust creator receives or may receive.